halliefuchs/halliefuchs.github.io/README.md

 I became curious about whether any other land-locked states around the country had the same lack of marine science programs.
 After creating this map, I was surprised and intruiged to discover that almost every marine science program around the country was offered at a university directly on the coast.

 It makes sense – students are able to get hands-on experience by studying in an environment close to the water.
-I believe, however, that all students looking to major in marine science should understand this.
-Students living in land-locked states such as Pennsylvania should know that they may have to travel to a distant university in order to study marine science.
+I believe, however, that students attending universities that are not directly on the coast should have an oppertunity to learn marine science too.
+Marine science is a hugely important field of study as climate change grows to be more and more of an impending threat to our planet.
+In addition, students living in land-locked states (such as Pennsylvania) should know that they may have to travel to a distant university in order to study marine science.

 All photos and videos courtesy of the corresponding university's web page.